-Match is not required on CMP or NRDA GOMESA funded projects.
-A \$5,000 match is required on all CEPRA GOMESA funded projects.
+Match is not required on GOMESA-funded CMP projects.
+A \$5,000 match is required on all GOMESA-funded CEPRA projects.

 For projects funded through the CMP, reimbursement of tuition cost and salaries and/or wages earned by a student working directly on the project is allowed.
 For projects funded through CEPRA, reimbursement of tuition is entirely prohibited.
 Only an hourly rate for salary and overhead can be reimbursed.